Pylons/waitress/docs/reverse-proxy.rst

 Waitress, in either case, as it will be used by most applications to generate correct URLs.

-For example, when using Nginx as a reverse proxy, you might add the following lines in a ``location`` section::
+For example, when using nginx as a reverse proxy, you might add the following lines in a ``location`` section::

     proxy_set_header        Host $host;